OUR STORIES

 One of the most important components of the Starfish Connection program is to provide a variety of enrichment experiences that gives our students the opportunity to experience the world.
 With this comes a growing sense of confidence that positively impacts a child’s life!

-The mission of Starfish Connection is to address Stamford’s academic achievement gap by providing long-term mentoring, after-school and summer enrichment programs, and educational support to promising students from the city’s underserved families.
+The mission of Starfish Connection is to address Stamford’s opportunity gap by providing long-term mentoring, after-school and summer enrichment programs, and educational support to promising students from the city’s underserved families.
 We pair a mentor with a student, one-on-one to provide these resources.

 Our Founder and Inspiration